When Parents Have Issues

 Meanwhile, while the issues are being examined, be attentive and sweet to your children.
 That might be one of your best healing tools.
 It helped me immensely, and I've seen it help some others.
 Don't justify reactionary treatment of your children by saying "Well, I was raped so they will be"; "I overate so they will"; "I was forced to go to church so they will never see the inside of a church ever."

-When a parent's choices are based on being the same or being the opposite of parents or of anyone else, they're reacting.
+When a parent's choices are based on being the same or being the opposite of their own parents or of anyone else, they're reacting.
 Sometimes in a healing phase that can help.
 It can help to have role models.
 It can help to have bad examples, marked like crime scenes in our memories, to remind us.
 Let the reactions be part of a temporary healing phase, though.
 Let reactions be a stepping stone toward mindful actions.

 When the issues are identified and dealt with, let them fade into occasional memory, not constant reminder.
 Don't label yourself in ways that hurt your children.
 Don't declare yourself to have a handicap and keep that for life as a "get out of jail free" card that you play when you were irresponsible and want to whine, "Yeah, but..." and not be a mindful adult.